 Such newes, and all veracious.

 I hastened home with a nose so cold I could take no scents, and a head strangely full of old remembrances.
-My first house, my uncle and his ways, the stable where I was born, my mother’s milky fur, the snorts of reeking [steaming] horses.
+My first house, the stable where I was born, my mother’s milky fur, the snorts of reeking [steaming] horses.

 Thus it was that I thought I heared, rather than nosed, a cat behind the wall I passed.
 Was it Grey?
 I bristled up and called, “Slink not by the wall, sir, like a filthie rat.
 Come, be a cat and show yourself.”

 Came the answer, “Peace, your Gibship.
 Give that maggot in your brains a holiday.”